Golden Retriever Lines Receive the Following Testing

 IC Locus (Improper Coat/Furnishings)

-All Goldendoodle Parents Receive the Following Testing which is the Combination of the Golden Retriever and Poodle Testing.
+Goldendoodle Lines Receive the Following Testing which is the Combination of the Golden Retriever and Poodle Testing.

 OFA Hips, Elbows and Patella's